BohunkG4mer/Ender-3-All-in-One-Enclosure/Source Files/README.md

 ## Base Cover Right:
 This screws into the top of the base to cover it using M3x8 screws.

-## Base Cover Left 60mm Fan
-This screws into the top of the base to cover it using M3x8 screws.

 ## RPi 3 Mount:
 This is the Raspberry Pi3 mount module.
 Screws onto the right base with M3x6 screws.
 The Pi screws to it using M2.5x6 screws.